 B i o g r a p h y

 Julian Brown was born in the UK and began playing the violin at the age of 8, later studying with British violinist and teacher, Anthony Saltmarsh.
 After playing in several orchestras in London, he came to the US in 1998, where he has been an active member of the classical music scene in the San Francisco Bay Area.
-He has served as concertmaster for a several orchestras including Palo Alto Philharmonic, Cambrian Symphony, Silicon Valley Symphony, and California Pops Orchestra.
+He has served as long term concertmaster for several orchestras including Palo Alto Philharmonic, Cambrian Symphony, and California Pops Orchestra, and guest concertmaster for Winchester Orchestra and Saratoga Symphony.
 Besides his orchestral and chamber music appearances, he has performed as soloist in Beethoven's Violin Concerto, Spohr's Violin Concerto No. 8 "Gesangscene", Bach’s Double Violin Concerto, Mozart’s Sinfonia Concertante, Rimsky-Korsakov's Scheherazade, and film scores such as Schindler's List and Cinema Paradiso.